mikesir87/blog.mikesir87.io/_posts/2017-05-08-docker-is-not-a-hypervisor.md

 category: Blog Post
 tags: [docker]
 uuid: deffb000-23ef-48fd-8680-559a85d1597b
-description: Docker is often portrayed as a "hypervisor", but it's not.
+description: Docker is often portrayed as a hypervisor, but it's not.
 Here's a quick reminder...
 image: /images/containers-vs-vms-old.jpg
 ---